THU-Team-Eureka/EurekAgent/README.md

 <a id="useful-tips"></a>
 ## 💡 Useful Tips

+### Best practices for new problems

+- Design evaluators defensively: consider obvious reward-hacking paths, invalid outputs, hidden-test leakage, tolerance abuse, filesystem side effects, and score tampering.
+- Include the current SOTA, best known score, or target score in `INSTRUCTION.md` so agents know what result they are trying to beat.

 ### Monitor & snapshots

 - **Live monitor** — starts automatically in the background during a run (disable with `--no-monitor`, pick a port with `--monitor-port`).
 It prints a `Web monitor: http://127.0.0.1:<port>` URL you can open in a browser.